 Meaning it’s better to have a tight schedule and be focused to get stuff done than to schedule in plenty of time for a little task because you’ll find a way to fill it by being less productive.

 You’ll be more productive and not just busy.

 Produce at the level of a B- and don’t try to be perfect.

 Perfectionism is the killer of creativity and productivity.

-Before you start working you define your most important task no 1 priority of the day + the 2. and 3. tasks that should be done that day and estimate how much time you’ll need to get each of the tasks done.
+Define your most important for the day + the 2. and 3. tasks that should be done that day and estimate how much time you’ll need to get each of the tasks done.

 After the 25min you take a 5 minute break and then start with the second time slot.

-You repeat as often the process until you’re done with your scheduled task.
+You repeat as often the process as until you’re done with your scheduled task.

 In the end, you see how long you really needed to get your work done.

-Seriously, I would never have imagined that a simple planner like this can increase my productivity this much.
+Seriously, I would never have imagined that a simple exercise can increase my productivity this much.